jcondor98/statistics/docs/homeworks/homework-2.md

 ```

 We can observe that the frequencies are similar.
 In particular, it can be
-observed that vocals have a much higher frequencies, and unusual letters such
+observed that vowels have a much higher frequencies, and unusual letters such
 as `j` and `z` have lower values.

 #### Bonus: Automatic language detection